Iron Deficiency in Kids - Staggering New Aussie Data

 When you include vitamin C-rich foods alongside plant-based iron sources, absorption can triple — simple but powerful!

-I know the worry goes deeper than food
+I know the worry runs deep.

-I literally had a mum tell me yesterday, that she stays up at night worrying about her fussy eater being deficient.
+I literally had a mum tell me yesterday that she stays up at night worrying about her fussy eater being deficient.
+Despite trying your best, it can feel like nothing’s working — and that heavy sense of guilt creeps in.

 • The best iron supplements for general coverage and also diagnosed deficiency